Chama Chile Ski Classic, January 18-19, 2020

 1. Slower racers/users need to stay to the right, faster racers/users pass on the left

-2. Snowshoers and Snow Bikers, please stay out of Classic ski tracks when using the course.
+2. Snowshoers, please stay out of Classic ski tracks when using the course.

-4. Ski, Snowshoe or Snow Bike in a manner that does not endanger other users.
+3. Ski or Snowshoe in a manner that does not endanger other users.

 5. Have FUN!! and ENJOY the course!
 It is a beautiful place.
 Please pack out or pick up any trash and keep it beautiful.